uncenter/uncenter.dev/README.md

 ## Contributing

 If you see any issues or have any suggestions for the website, please open an issue or pull request.
-If you have any questions, feel free to reach out to me on via the [contact methods listed on my website](https://uncenter.dev/contact/).
+If you have any questions, feel free to reach out via the contact methods listed on my website or on my GitHub profile.

 ## About